Last Updated on

 It’s an oxymoron, if you get right down to it.
 Convenience encourages you to do things more efficiently so you have more time to do more things… except oftentimes, that “more time” is not spent experiencing something new and different.
 Convenience often lulls us into dull routine.
 Or worse yet, that extra time is wasted working longer hours, driving further to more distant destinations, watching Netflix or scrolling through social media.
 We don’t learn new skills, we don’t build new things, we don’t create or generate or flex our brains – we take the most convenient option so we have more time to … veg.

 As the host & primary author of the Take Back Roads blog, the idea for this blog struck me after taking a particularly lengthy drive – all highways – south to Myrtle Beach from Pittsburgh for our family’s summer vacation.
-My wife and I were sitting in our beach chairs in the pounding Atlantic surf, unwinding from your ordinary American stressors – family, work, money, education (she’s just about to start her doctoral degree in psychology), and of course, the drive down.
+My wife and I were sitting in our beach chairs in the pounding Atlantic surf, unwinding from your normal American stressors – family, work, money, education (she’s just about to start her doctoral degree in psychology), and of course, the drive down.

 To be honest, the idea hit me powerfully, in the “ton of bricks” fashion that’s so cliché.
 I looked over at Amanda and expressed it angrily: “Convenience is killing America.”